 Brazilian billionaire Abílio Diniz is known to have used the firm.
 It has acted for renewables company Energia Sustentável do Brasil in a pair of LCIA arbitrations against a Brazilian insurer.
 Renova, another renewables company, is also a client.

-Other clients include Brazilian oil drilling rigs construction company Enseada Indústria Naval, brewery operator Cervejarias Kaiser, and Uruguayan-based Ekanprel Sociedad Anonima.
+Other clients include Brazilian oil drilling rigs construction company Enseada Indústria Naval, brewery operator Cervejarias Kaiser and Uruguayan-based Ekanprel Sociedad Anonima.
 Health insurance provider Notre Dame Intermedica Saúde is a recent client addition.

-One of Ferro Castro’s highest-profile cases to date was acting for Diniz, chairman of supermarket chain Grupo Pão de Açúcar (GPA), in a long-running dispute with France’s Casino, which is a shareholder in GPA.
+One of FCDG’s highest-profile cases to date was acting for Diniz, chair of supermarket chain Grupo Pão de Açúcar (GPA), in a long-running dispute with France’s Casino, which is a shareholder in GPA.
 Counsel managed to negotiate a favourable settlement in 2013, just two days before the hearing.
 The firm partnered with Debevoise & Plimpton on the case.

 The firm represented companies owned by Brazilian businessman Nelson Tanure in a US$150 million ICC claim against TIM, a Brazilian mobile operator owned by Telecom Italia, which he accused of fraud in connection with a merger deal.
 A tribunal threw out all of Tanure’s claims in 2016 but also dismissed a US$140 million counterclaim against him.
 In another case for Tanure, the firm helped his company Sequip defeat a claim by his former business partner Paulo Marinho worth 305 million reais.

 It also acted for the Via Amarela consortium in an ICC arbitration against São Paulo’s state-owned underground rail operator, Metrô, ending in an award of US$180 million for the client plus legal fees.